URI:

 possessions.

-This would be a theme throughout many of the textbooks.
-The few
+> This would be a theme throughout many of the textbooks.
+The

-passages that described the lives of Black people were usually
+few passages that described the lives of Black people were

-crafted from single-sourced narratives of enslavers or other
+usually crafted from single-sourced narratives of enslavers or

-the mold for “this is how the slaves were,” which is the literal
+becomes the mold for “this is how the slaves were,” which is the

 name “Tom Cotton,” which sounds like the person you have to